 Let's talk benefits.
 Did you know that rebounding is not only great for exercise and staying fit, but is also great for your mental health and overall health?
-Just rebounding a little each day can have drastic effects on your health.
-We're talking reducing the risk of diabetes, cancer, high blood pressure, osteoporosis, stress levels, anxiety, depression, and of course, losing weight.
+Just rebounding for 10 minutes each day can have drastic effects on your health.
+We're talking reducing the risk of diabetes, cancer, high blood pressure, osteoporosis, stress levels, anxiety, depression, losing weight, and has even been found to improve eye health.
 Ready for more good news?
 There are even MORE benefits than that!
 All you need to do is jump!
 It's that simple.
 Let's break it down.

 The restorative effects of a rebounder workout can help flush bacteria, toxins, and other waste from your body, and really get your lymphatic system moving.
 You'll be left feeling cleansed from the inside out!